jamesdonoh/mobile-applications/report.md

 Using the functional requirements described above, prototypes were created using the Justinmind software.
 This provides a convenient set of user interface components (e.g. widgets) that replicates the user experience of the Android platform.
 The advantage of this over using simple wireframes or paper prototypes is that it will more closely reflects the look and feel of the eventual product.

-### Viewing the prototypes
+### Viewing the prototype

-The `prototype/` folder contains two subfolders, `sushi-phone/` and `sushi-tablet/` for each device type.
-These can be run by opening the `index.html` file in each folder.
+The `prototype/` folder contains a file `index.html` which can be opened to view the prototype.
 On Chrome you may receive a warning about needing to install an extension, if so please follow the instructions given.

 ### Designing the user interface